 FIFA stands for International Federation of Association Football.
 Founded in 21st May 1904 with the motto of “For the Game.
 For the World”, FIFA now is the international governing body of association football, futsal, beach soccer and football.
 On FIFA World Cup season, you can watch football live on internet, see now.

-As the one and only organization to hold the World Cup and Women’s World Cup, there is no doubt that this federation can create billions in revenues from these events.
+As the one and only organization to hold the World Cup and Women’s World Cup, there is no doubt that this federation can create billions in revenue from these events.
 The World Cup host country is not chosen randomly.
 Rather, countries who wish to be the host must go through a bidding process – which is a harsh competition.
 The World Cup 2022 will be organized in Qatar.
 The 2026 tournament will be hosted by the United States, Canada and Mexico.
+These illustrious tournaments are always exciting affairs and given birth to many legends.
+The FIFA World Cup winners list is a list of greatness.

-Each World Cup tournament will attract millions of audience, putting pressure in the host country’s infrastructure.
-But, they still want to be the host, what are the reasons?
+Each World Cup tournament will attract millions in audience, putting pressure on the host country’s infrastructure.
+But, they still want to be the host.
+What are the reasons?
 Well, the first thing is that holding such a big tournament will cost a lot and requires investments in building and infrastructure.
 Therefore, the host will attract investors to pour out their money, which facilitates financial development.
 Besides, it is a desired event to promote the host country to foreigners, possibly leading to an increase in the number of tourists coming.

 The World Cup tournament is more than just selling tickets, there are more things from which, they can earn money.

 Selling marketing rights is another way FIFA uses to generate its revenues.
 1.66 million out of 4.6 million generated in the 2018 World Cup was from the sale of marketing rights.
-This 1.66 billions of dollars are generated in the 4 years leading up to the current World Cup.
-This amount is expressively high in the circumstance that the corruption scandal involving many high-level leaders of FIFA broke.
+These 1.66 billion dollars are generated in the four years leading up to the World Cup.
+This amount is expressively high and was one of the major reasons why there is so much corruption.
+Sepp Blatter and Michel Platini were recently in hot water for the same.

-There are more than 600 millions of dollars generated in licensing rights for the 4-year-period from 2015 to 2018.
-This is 114% higher than the revenues generated in the same sector in the previous tournament.
-This 600 millions of dollars include the sale of brand licensing contracts, royalty payments and other similar sources.
+There are more than 600 million dollars generated in licensing rights for the 4-year-period of World Cup.
+This is a figure that keeps increasing with every tournament as football gains more popularity.
+These 600 million dollars include the sale of brand licensing contracts, royalty payments and other similar sources.

 FIFA’s Hospitality rights and ticket sales

-Hospitality and accommodation rights and ticket sales are a major source of FIFA’s revenues.
+Hospitality and accommodation rights and ticket sales are major sources of FIFA’s revenues.
 A direct subsidiary of FIFA is entitled to enjoy 100% of the ticketing rights.
-In the period of 2015 – 2018, the total money from hospitality rights and ticket sales is reported to be up to 712 millions of dollars.
+In the period 2015 – 2018, the total money from hospitality rights and ticket sales was reported to be up to 712 million dollars.
 In the 2018 World Cup held in Russia, more than 10 million tickets were sold.

 What is the future of FIFA?

-As long as people are crazy for the World Cup tournament, surely FIFA is still in its march.
+As long as people are crazy about the World Cup tournament, surely FIFA is still in its march.
 With the massive fan base in all countries in the world who are willing to spend a part of their income to buy tickets, massive revenues are no doubt real.
-In the future, to keep the sources of their revenues, FIFA’s future plan is to continue to support the development of this sports by investing in many projects.
+When the FIFA World Cup 2022 schedule was out, it was big news.
+In the future, to keep the sources of their revenues, FIFA’s future plan is to continue to support the development of this sport by investing in many projects.
 Besides, it will take considerable efforts to bring the corruption scandal in recent years to light.
+The Club World Cup has already seen an increase in games to net FIFA more money.

 The bidding process of FIFA still receives many complaints, therefore, in the future, it is a must to improve it to make it a transparent and objective process.
 Gender equality in football will also be promoted.